Frequently Asked Questions

 7. When does the upcoming academic year begin to display on ASSIST?

-ASSIST releases the upcoming academic year in late spring or early summer (approximately end of May to early June) in order to make available updated general education transferability lists based on completion of the most recent CSU GE, CSU AI, and IGETC review cycle.
+ASSIST releases the upcoming academic year in spring/summer to make available updated general education transferability lists based on completing the most recent review cycle.
 The UC Transfer Course Agreement (UC TCA) and UC Transfer Admission Eligibility Course Lists will become available at the end of October upon completion of the UCOP summer review and October appeal cycle.

 8. Will I find articulation agreements for every academic year?